sdspikes/reciprocity2/README.md

 ### Postgres

 Install postgress.
-If using brew on Mac, follow [this guide](https://gist.github.com/ibraheem4/ce5ccd3e4d7a65589ce84f2a3b7c23a3), otherwise look up instructions for your OS.
+If using brew on Mac, follow [this guide](https://gist.github.com/ibraheem4/ce5ccd3e4d7a65589ce84f2a3b7c23a3) -- you can stop when you get to the "Details" section and you can use `brew services start postgres` and `brew services stop postgres` instead of creating custom aliases.

 Make sure to set up postgres roles and start your postgres server.

+You may need to run `brew services restart postgres`

 ### Bundle Install
 Now that you've got your version of ruby set up, in the root directory of the app, run